bdeckard92/dupUT/02-Lesson-Plans/03-JavaScript/README.md

 * Organizing logical operations into functions.
 * Iteration through alphanumeric characters.
+* Dynamically rendering data to the page using JavaScript.
+* Creating event listeners for page elements.
-* Pushing to arrays
+* Pushing to arrays.
-* Rendering data to the DOM
+* Rendering data to the DOM.

 ## Heads-Up